DESCRIPTION OF WORK

 All electrical connections should be made via flexible cable with enough length to create a slack, looped connection.

-All piping connections to equipment should incorporate flexible rubber expansion joints close to the equipment.
+Piping connections to equipment should incorporate flexible rubber expansion joints close to the equipment.

 The first three pipe supports outside the expansion joints should incorporate steel spring isolators with a static deflection of at least equal to the equipment isolator static deflection.

-The first three isolators should be of the pre-compressed type to avoid excessive loading on the piping.
+First three isolators should be of the pre-compressed type to avoid excessive loading on the piping.

 Within the mechanical equipment room, or to a radius of 15m from the equipment (whichever is greater), the piping should be supported on steel spring isolators with a static deflection of at least 25mm.